Falsifying Discriminant Validity of Predictive Algorithms: Method

+After obtaining the sample-specific differences in calibrated losses $\Delta_i$, we perform a test to assess whether the loss difference is statistically significant.
+Alg.~\ref{alg:single_proxy} proposes using Wilcoxon signed-rank because it makes no parametric assumptions on the distribution of loss differences.
+In practice, if the loss differences satisfy normality assumptions and are free of outliers, a paired t-test may be used instead to achieve higher statistical power.

-Our method is a falsification procedure that with probability $1-\alpha$ returns \texttt{INDISCRIMINANT} in the scenario where loss indiscriminance holds.
-We'd like to emphasize an important point about interpretation.
+\textbf{Interpretation:} Our method is a falsification procedure that with probability $1-\alpha$ returns \texttt{INDISCRIMINANT} in the scenario where loss indiscriminance holds.
 A \texttt{DISCRIMINANT} result provides evidence that the algorithm is \emph{not} predicting the impermissible quantity and in that sense, passes our falsification test.
 On the other hand, the result \texttt{INDISCRIMINANT} is an inconclusive result in that it may indicate that the algorithm truly fails our test or it may reflect that our sample didn't have enough power to observe the difference.
-At first glance one might think that our definition of Falsification Procedure (\ref{def: falsification procedure}) means that a \texttt{INDISCRIMINANT} result gives us high confidence that loss discriminance holds, but this is actually an example of an \emph{inverse fallacy}: Our Falsification Procedure is a guarantee about $P(\text{return INDISCRIMINANT} \mid \text{loss discriminance})$ whereas our interpretation of a \texttt{INDISCRIMINANT} result involves $P(\text{loss discriminance} \mid \text{return INDISCRIMINANT})$.
+At first glance one might think that our definition of Falsification Procedure (\ref{def: falsification procedure}) means that an \texttt{INDISCRIMINANT} result gives us high confidence that loss indiscriminance holds, but this is actually an example of an \emph{inverse fallacy}: Our Falsification Procedure is a guarantee about $P(\text{return INDISCRIMINANT} \mid \text{loss indiscriminance})$ whereas our interpretation of an \texttt{INDISCRIMINANT} result involves $P(\text{loss indiscriminance} \mid \text{return INDISCRIMINANT})$ .

+\textbf{Choice of Loss Function:} Our falsification procedure requires specifying a loss function to compare prediction quality across outcomes.
+Common choices include log loss (binary cross-entropy) and Brier score (squared error).
+Log loss more heavily penalizes confident incorrect predictions, making it sensitive to cases where the model assigns high probability to the wrong outcome.
+Brier score treats all errors more uniformly and is less sensitive to extreme predictions.
+We recommend choosing the loss function based on domain considerations: if confident errors are costly, log loss may be more appropriate; if robustness to extreme predictions is preferred, Brier score is better.
+Our empirical analyses find that our qualitative conclusions are generally robust to the choice of loss function (see Appendix~\ref{app:ablation}).